samanasevana/samanasevanasite/src/content/faq/03-how-should-i-relate.md

 ---
-title: "How Should I Relate to Bhante?"
+title: "How should I relate to Bhante?"
 ---

 Bhante is a fully committed monastic, dedicated to the path of ultimate freedom.
 He is happy to share his learnings with anyone who approaches with a sincere and inquiring mind.